trajano/jaspic-tester/test-server-auth-module/README.md

 * If using a session, handle the `POST` method when a redirect is needed by storing the `POST` data into a session variable temporarily and then dispatching it later when recovering.
+* Encrypting the subject combined with a time based nonce in the cookie.
+  At present the implementation will allow anyone who can change the cookie to get authenticated as someone else.